 In order to keep providers abreast of the most current developments in oral disease prevention, the DENCOM conducts annual training for all DENTAC Dental Readiness Officers.
-These officers can then, in turn, disseminate the knowledge to other dental providers at their assigned posts.
-Contact DENCOM Health and Prevention for more information.
+These officers can then, in turn, disseminate the knowledge to other dental providers at their posts.

 Smiles for Life

 Smiles for Life is a comprehensive oral health curriculum for primary care clinicians developed by the Society of Teachers of Family Medicine Group on Oral Health.
 The seven course curriculum is designed to meet the requirements mandating education of physicians in oral health.

 New York State Department of Health website with info and Clinical Practice Guidelines